XavierCarrera/platzi-intelligence-agency/README.md

 <h2>Brief description:</h2>

 We use the Scrapy framework to extract declassified files from the CIA and deploy them to a HTML.
-The main focus of this project is to build a spider which can extract data based on Xpath expressions.
+The main focus of this project is to build a spider that can extract data based on Xpath expressions.